Common Cause And Vision Lifecycle (CCVL)

 Version 1.00

-CCVL resolves the three fundamental challenges of global grassroots peacebuilding: Distance, Communication, and Trust.
-It empowers leaders from diverse linguistic and national backgrounds to collaborate effectively, set common objectives, and cultivate trust.
+CCVL addresses the three core challenges of global grassroots peacebuilding: distance, communication, and trust.
+It empowers leaders from diverse linguistic and national backgrounds to collaborate effectively, align on shared goals, and foster mutual trust.

-For each format, the lifecycle process must undergo continuous testing, revisions, and enhancements.
-Automation is introduced once the customized process has matured
+For each format, the lifecycle process must undergo continuous testing, revision, and refinement.
+Automation should only be introduced once the customized process has reached a mature and stable state.

 VISION

-An avalanche of grassroots peacebuilding initiatives across the world applied in various CCVL formats and managed by a new social media websites and applications
+An avalanche of grassroots peacebuilding initiatives implemented through various CCVL formats and coordinated via new social media platforms and applications

 Limitations